-Kamara Projects is a research-driven architecture collaborative based between New York and South Asia and was founded by Miku Dixit and Laura Diamond Dixit in 2014.
+Kamara Projects is an architecture practice based in Kathmandu and New York founded by Miku Dixit and Laura Diamond in 2014.

-Miku Dixit is an architect and holds a Master of Architecture degree from Princeton University as well as a Bachelor of Arts degree from Amherst College in English Literature.
-His writing has been published in Log Journal for Architecture and he has worked at Adjaye Associates in New York.
+Miku Dixit is an architect and holds a Master of Architecture degree from Princeton University and a Bachelor of Arts degree from Amherst College in English Literature.
+Miku's writing has been published in Log Journal for Architecture and he has worked at Adjaye Associates in New York.
 He is currently faculty at the Graduate School of Architecture, Planning and Preservation at Columbia University and at Barnard + Columbia Architecture in New York City teaching design studios at the graduate and undergraduate level.
 Miku was previously a Visiting Lecturer at the Department of Art and Art History at Tufts University and at Stevens Institute of Technology.